RocketChat/docs-old/1. Contributing/Google Summer of Code/README.md

 ## How to apply

-Interested students should email the mentor(s) directly for discussion and further information.
-You can also find them, most of the time, on our community server https://demo.rocket.chat/  for real-time chat.
-Many of the mentors are fluent in both Portuguese and English.
-If you have ideas and proposals that are not on our idea list, or if a mentor is not available, please email to contact+gsoc17@rocket.chat

-For general information, and some real-time help on next steps, please visit our community server Google Summer of Code 2017 discussion group:    https://demo.rocket.chat/channel/gsoc17
+For general information, please visit our community server Google Summer of Code 2017 discussion group:    https://demo.rocket.chat/channel/gsoc17

-Student applications will be accepted starting March 20th, 2017.
-All applications must be in by April 3rd.

-Application is now *OPEN*.
-You can [submit your proposal for review today](https://summerofcode.withgoogle.com/student-signup/).

-Please read "[Writing a Proposal](http://write.flossmanuals.net/gsocstudentguide/writing-a-proposal/)" located on the FLOSS Manuals for recommendatation and guides on how to write a proposal which will help guide **you** on the Google Summer of Code journey along with helping the organization see what you have planned.
+Final proposal submission is now officially closed.

+Our sincere thanks goes to every student who had worked hard in creating one of the SIXTY EIGHT proposals we have received across all projects.
+We are totally surprised and flattered as a first year GSoC participating organinzation.

+On May 4th, 2017 Google will officially announce the accepted students and projects.
+In the mean time, students are encourage to continue to interact with their mentors and learn best practices on becoming an open source Rocket.Chat team member.

-Please keep monitoring this page for the latest ideas and Rocket.Chat GSoC 2017 updates.
+Please keep monitoring this page for the latest Rocket.Chat GSoC 2017 updates.

 ## Ideas